bw1129/PIDtoolbox/README.md

 # PIDtoolbox

 PIDtoolbox is a set of graphical tools for analyzing blackbox log data for multirotors.
-It is available as a standalone program for Windows, Mac and Linux, and is tailored to work for Betaflight and INAV logfiles, but should also run EMU flight logfiles.
+It is available as a standalone program for Windows, Mac and Linux, and is tailored to work for Betaflight, but will also run EMU and INAV flight logfiles.
 Although PIDtoolbox is designed for the person who likes to tinker and get the best performance possible out of their miniquad, it should be relatively straightforward for those new to the hobby as well, and there is a detailed **<a href="https://github.com/bw1129/PIDtoolbox/wiki/PIDtoolbox-user-guide" target="blank">Wiki page</a>** to help.

 ![](images/PIDtoolbox_v0.32.png)